 The acts of iconoclasm which this month have occurred north of the Rio Grande are hardly the first incidences.
-I have talked before about two others (though there have been more), Cecil Rhodes and Jeffery Amherst.
-These are all easy targets because they represent White dominance and/or imperialism – which has been deemed as a great sin.
-And some such as Columbus or Jackson can be easily demonized for having committed acts that while perfectly acceptable at almost any other time in history are deemed as atrocious today.
+Columbus and Cecil Rhodes are arguably the two best known targets for destruction.
+As is the case with these two figures (and Jackson) they are easy targets because they represent White dominance and/or imperialism – which has been deemed as a great sin.
+And as is the case with Columbus, Jackson can be easily demonized for having committed acts that, while perfectly acceptable at almost any other time in history, are deemed as atrocious today.

 But of course there are no calls for similar acts of replacement when it comes to non-Whites because the issue here is a racial one and Whites are viewed as relics from the past; the future is not supposed to belong to us.
 It won’t be long, if it hasn’t happened already, that the left will just go after any and all historical figures who happen to be White, or at least that is the direction this anti-White iconoclasm seems to be heading.